Nerualder/nel/README.md

 ### anyBlock(options)
 **options:{id,className,message,bColor,top,left,height,width,zindex**
-> has more options than centerBlock and you can abandon the styling if you want to use your own class
+> Has more options than centerBlock and you can abandon the styling if you want to use your own class.
+> I know inline styling is frowned upon.
+This is a concept code to look at passing mutiple variables
+> to the modal div as an object.
+You can assign a default class, so you don't have to use any
+> inline styles :)
 * id: id of your div
 * className: class you wish to assign
 * message: this can include html